Tom Barrett (Wisconsin politician): Environment

-Mayor Barrett has enacted his vision for a greener Milwaukee through the formation of Milwaukee's Green Team the establishment of Milwaukee's Office of Sustainability.
-The Office of Sustainability promotes cost-effective environmental sustainability practices that meet Milwaukee's urgent environmental, economic and social needs while enhancing long-term economic growth.
-He is also one of the region's greatest champions for the Great Lakes and previously served as Co-Chair of the Great Lakes St. Lawrence Cities Initiative, a binational organization of mayors and other local officials that works actively to advance the protection and restoration of the Great Lakes and the St. Lawrence River.
+In 2005 Barrett convened a Green Team drawn from city government, business and local universities.
+On its recommendation he established an Office of Sustainability in 2006.
+Barrett served as chair of the Great Lakes and St. Lawrence Cities Initiative, a group of American and Canadian local officials concerned with the Great Lakes and the St. Lawrence River.

 Response to the COVID-19 pandemic

 During the COVID-19 pandemic in the United States, Barrett took a number of actions.
 On March 23, 2020, citing concerns of the ongoing coronavirus pandemic, Mayor Barrett sent a letter to Governor Tony Evers, State Senate Majority Leader Scott L. Fitzgerald and Speaker of the State House Robin Vos, requesting that the April 7 elections (including the mayoral election, as well as Wisconsin's presidential primaries and others races) be conducted using mail-in ballots only.
 Barrett lent his backing to a proposal authored by the Department of City Development under which business improvement districts would be allowed to spend money on assisting companies and property owners hurt by the pandemic without needing Common Council approval.
 Barrett lobbied the United States Army Corps of Engineers to establish a care facility at the Wisconsin State Fair Park.